Last updated on September 10, 2019 at 03:35 pm

-If you’re looking to get away, camping can be the perfect retreat.
-While it’s a great way to relax and enjoy Mother Nature, camping is not always the easiest adventure to prepare for.
+If you’re looking to get away, camping can be the perfect retreat for relaxing and enjoying Mother Nature.
+However, camping is not always the easiest adventure to prepare for.
 Unless you’re a minimalist camper traveling alone, you’ll need to cram a fair amount of gear into your car.
-Here are some ideas about how to efficiently pack a car for camping.
+Here are some ideas about how to efficiently pack your car for camping.

 Precook meals.
 Precooking meals means you’ll need to take fewer bulky kitchen utensils and supplies with you.
 Prepare foods that will travel well like sandwiches, trail mix, or chili.
 Of course, you shouldn’t precook all food.
 Burgers and hot dogs are probably not the best foods to cook before your adventure.